-I baked the scones in the morning, and put them back in the oven for a few minutes to reheat before serving.
-We had them with butter and a selection of jams, carefully chosen among the rather unreasonable collection of sweet spreads that live in a dedicated drawer of our kitchen, to my delight and Maxence’s despair.
+I baked the scones earlier that morning, and put them back in the oven for a few minutes to reheat before serving.
+I served them with butter and a selection of jams, carefully chosen among the rather unreasonable collection of sweet spreads that live in a dedicated drawer in our kitchen, to my delight and Maxence’s despair.

 - 215 grams (1 2/3 cup) flour

 - 25 grams (2 tablespoons) sugar, plus more for sprinkling